ElisaSzilagyi/EXAMPLES-CSharp-Standalone-AltTrashCat/README.md

     Create a folder `TrashCatWindows` under `App`.
     The app is provided at https://altom.com/app/uploads/AltTester/TrashCat/TrashCatWindows.zip and needs to be included unzipped under the App/TrashCatWindows/ folder.

+    Or you can follow all the steps from start_test_Windows.sh.

 This script will: